ministryofjustice/itpolicycontent/content/confluence/enterprise/system-users-and-application-administrators.md

 <li>Users must not attempt to log on as another user, or share their system access credentials with others.</li>
 <li>Users must not allow unauthorised users to observe their screen.</li>
 <li>Users must not allow any person to observe them entering their system access credentials (e.g. password).</li>
-<li>Passwords used on the system must be created in line with the [ORGANISATION] Password Standard.
-Passwords must be a minimum of 9 characters long and use a mix of lower case, upper case, numbers and special characters.</li>
+<li>Passwords used on the system must be created in line with the [ORGANISATION] Password Standard.</li>
 <li>Users must invoke the screensaver before leaving their workstation unattended (by pressing 'windows' key + L).</li>
 <li>A User account must only be created with permissions commensurate to that User's business role, and are only to be enabled once a signed copy of these SyOPs have been received from the user.</li>
 <li>A User account must be disabled when that staff member leave the [ORGANISATION] or where their business role does not require them to have access.</li>